usdot-jpo-ode/jpo-sdw-depositor/README.md

 ## Overview

 This is a submodule of the [jpo-ode](https://github.com/usdot-jpo-ode/jpo-ode) repository.
 It subscribes to a Kafka topic and listens for incoming messages.
-Upon message arrival, this application deposits it over REST to the SDX.
+Upon message arrival, this application deposits the message to the SDX via [REST API](https://sdx-service.trihydro.com/index.html).

 ## Release Notes